galaxyproject/training-material/topics/ecology/tutorials/MetaShARK_tutorial/tutorial.md

 >    ![Upload shapefile](./Images/1_upload_shapefile.png)
 {: .hands_on}

-# 3] MetaShARK 🦈 : Write an EML document
+# 3] MetaShARK 🦈 : Write rapidly an EML document through a work in progress interactive app

 To deploy a MetaShARK app, you can go to the Galaxy tool {% tool [MetaShARK](interactive_tool_metashark) %} and click "Execute".
 Then, you have to wait the launch of the app, and when ready to be used, you will see the message "There is an InteractiveTool result view available," with an hyperlink on the "Open" statement allowing you to reach the app clicking on it.

 > <comment-title>WARNING</comment-title>
-> 🚧 Note that it is a beta version of MetaShARK R shiny app.
+> 🚧 Note that MetaShARK R shiny app is in beta version.
 You can thus encounter issues using it!
 {: .comment}

 When oppening MetaShARK, you will have an interface looking like this :